TheMinefreak23/fairreckitlib/fairreckitlib/dataloaders/README_Sanaz.txt

 #for example if you wanted to check whether remove works correctly, first check what are the attributes then do the drop
 >>> loader.ui_data_frame.info()
 >>> loader.ui_data_frame.drop(columns=['item'], inplace=True)
+#also it is easier to work with your sample dataset. you could make it as follows: